pravine9/question-bank/README.md

-cleaned/         # Normalised versions of the JSON files (generated) scripts/         # Helper utilities such as data cleaning static/          # Client-side JS and CSS templates/       # Jinja2 templates for the Flask app
+cleaned/         # Normalised versions of the JSON files (generated) scripts/         # Helper utilities such as data cleaning static/          # Client-side JS and CSS templates/       # HTML templates for the interface
 ```

 `cleaned/` is ignored by git and may not exist initially.
-The application
+The interface
 prefers this folder when present, otherwise it loads data directly from
 `output/`.

-## Application structure

-The backend lives in **app.py** and exposes a few routes:

-* `/` – landing page where you choose a bank and number of questions
-* `/practice` – renders `practice.html` with the chosen questions
-* `/question` – API endpoint returning a random question in JSON
-* `/htmlDelivery/index.html` – alias used by `launch.html`
-* `/launch.html` – simple wrapper that embeds the interface in an iframe

-`app.py` reads all JSON files from `cleaned/` or `output/` and builds a map
-of available banks.
-Question selection happens server‑side before the
-template is rendered.

-Client logic is contained in `static/main.js` (for the landing page) and
-inline scripts within `practice.html`.
-CSS files in `static/` style both
-pages.

 ## Using the interface